Anemia in Newborns

 What causes anemia in newborns?

-Other causes include internal bleeding and the transfer of blood between the baby and the mother while the baby is still in the womb.
+Other causes include internal bleeding and the transfer of blood between the developing and the pregnant person.

 What are the symptoms of anemia in newborns?